 I think the best way to describe an Overdrive is to think of it as an amplifier sound support system.
 The pedal says to your amp "OK, I like the sound you've got, but I'm here to push that sound and make you work harder!"
 It's essentially the personal (sound) trainer of the effects world.

-If you prefer the high gain sounds of a solid state amplifier, the all out attack of the grunge sound or the heavier, dirtier and tighter sound of the metal world, you'll love throwing a distortion pedal through the likes of Mesa Boogie amplifier, Blackstar amp or Laney.
+If you prefer the hi-gain sounds of a solid state amplifier, the all-out attack of the grunge sound or the heavier, dirtier and tighter sound of the metal world, you'll love throwing a distortion pedal through the likes of a Mesa Boogie, Blackstar or Laney amplifier.